Salesforce

 For a listing of available message headers, see Salesforce Message Headers.

-If you are deploying the Micro-Integration for Salesforce in a Customer-Controlled Region that routes outbound connections through a proxy, no additional configuration is required.
+If you are deploying the Micro-Integration for Salesforce in a Customer-Controlled Cluster that routes outbound connections through a proxy, no additional configuration is required.
 The Micro-Integration receives the proxy settings automatically from the environment.

 Salesforce Connection Parameters